 #15 – How do you forecast Debt in your Financial Model?

-This is an advanced Financial Modeling Interview Question.
-Usually modeled as part of debt schedule
+This is an advanced Question.
+Usually modeled as part of a debt schedule

-- Key feature of the debt schedule is to use the Revolver facility and how it works so that the minimum cash balance is maintained and ensures that the Cash account does not become negative in case the operating cash flow is negative (Companies in investment phase who need lot of debt in initial years of operation – Telecom cos for example)
+- The key feature of the debt schedule is to use the Revolver facility and how it works so that the minimum cash balance is maintained and ensures that the Cash account does not become negative in case the operating cash flow is negative (Companies in the investment phase who need a lot of debt in initial years of operation – Telecom cos for example)

 - Debt balance can also be assumed to be constant unless there is a need to increase the debt